 Here are a few top stops to make time for while you're backpacking Bruce Trail.

 The main Bruce Trail has one end in Tobermory on the Bruce Peninsula and another end in Queenston in the Niagara Valley.

 Most backpackers prefer to venture from south to north, so they can have a few stress-free days to explore and indulge in Niagara Falls.

-Some can’t-miss attractions around Niagara Falls include a boat cruise to the base of the falls and a look behind the falls through subterranean tunnels.
+Can’t-miss attractions around Niagara Falls include a boat cruise to the base of the falls and a look behind the falls through underground tunnels.